mlrun/mlrun/docs/change-log/index.md

 - Supports creating a feature vector over several feature sets with different entity.
 (Outer joins are Tech Preview.)
 See [Using an offline feature vector](../feature-store/feature-vectors.html#using-an-offline-feature-vector).
 - Supports SQLSource for batch ingestion (Tech Preview).
 See [SQL data source](../data-prep/ingest-data-fs.html#sql-data-source).
 - Supports SQLTarget for storey engine (Tech Preview).
 (Spark is not yet supported.)
 See [SQL target store](../data-prep/ingest-data-fs.html#sql-target-store).
-- Supports Spark using Redis as an online KV target, which cause a breaking change.
-See [Breaking changes](#breaking-changes).
+- Supports Spark using Redis as an online KV target, which caused a [breaking change](#breaking-changes).
 - The username and password for the RedisNoSqlTarget are now configured using secrets, as `<prefix_>REDIS_USER <prefix_>REDIS_PASSWORD` where \<prefix> is the optional RedisNoSqlTarget `credentials_prefix` parameter.
 See [Redis target store](../data-prep/ingest-data-fs.html#redis-target-store).
 - Offline data can be registered as feature sets (Tech Preview).
 See [Create a feature set without ingesting its data](../feature-store/feature-sets.html#create-a-feature-set-without-ingesting-its-data).
 - `get_offline_features` supports Spark Operator and Remote Spark.